 Located further upstream in Husarviken are the premises of Ropsten Boat Club whose vessels traverse the bay on their way to and from Stockholm’s archipelago.
 For this reason alone, a drawbridge was necessary to enable leisure boats and yachts higher than 2.3 metres to pass.

 Without doubt, the Husarviken pedestrian bridge helps to bind the inner city and open it up to the surrounding areas of Greater Stockholm.
 Bringing communities closer together and improving the safety and quality of life for residents, commuters and visitors.
-Commenced in August, 2017, the bridge is due for completion in June, 2018.
+Commenced in August, 2017, the bridge was opened in June, 2018.